 „Rekaviður“ is also an invitation for everyone to engage in the craft of making driftwood objects and to contribute to afforestation for climate mitigiation.
 We would love to encourage you to become involved in the century-old tradition of making objects from driftwood such as cutting boards, hangers, key holders, spoons, bowls or even tables – there are no limits to your imagination!
 If you don‘t want to keep your self-made treasures but prefer to sell them, you are encouraged to donate a share of the profits to support afforestation projects.
 Let‘s grow together!

-Ines Meier studied photography at the University of Fine Arts in Braunschweig and at the École nationale supérieure des Beaux-arts in Paris.
-She is the project manager of the New School for Photography in Berlin and works as a journalist, producer and artist.
+Ines Meier studied photography at the University of Fine Arts in Braunschweig and at the École Nationale Supérieure des Beaux-arts in Paris.
+She is the project coordinator of the New School for Photography in Berlin and works as a journalist and artist.

-Inka Dewitz is a filmmaker and campaigning advisor.
+Inka Dewitz is a filmmaker and works for the Heinrich Böll Foundation on international food policy.
 She studied international agricultural and development policy at the Humboldt University Berlin and production at the Filmhaus Köln/HFF Babelsberg.
 She worked for the BBC World Service and produced award-winning documentaries.

-Together, we run the Berlin based production platform and collective Lichtung that focuses on environmental campaigning projects.
+Together, we run the Berlin based production platform and collective Lichtung that focuses on environmental projects.